Degreeting

 In pragmatics, a degreeting refers to the conversational procedure by which two participants of a conversation agree to discontinue the conversation.
-It is so named because a degreeting concludes a conversation in a similar way that a greeting engages one.
+It is so named because a degreeting concludes a conversation in a similar way that a greeting engages one, and is one of the six common "blocks" of a conversation.

 The following conversation is an example of degreeting:

 Andrew: "I'll see you later then."